stackbit-themes/agency-unibit/content/index.md

   - type: hero_section
     section_id: hero
     title: |-
-      Studio Exto Is An Award Winning Agency based in San Francisco Focusing on Digital, Identity, and Print Design.
+      This is an Award Winning Agency Based in San Francisco and Focusing on Digital, Identity, and Print Design.
     content: |-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
-[Lets talk](/contact/).
+[Let's talk](/contact/).
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles